sanjeet7271/jsonplaceholderTesting/README.md

 				like : username=Samantha

 3. Open the command prompt and go to the project path.
-4. Run the command "mvn clean install -DsuiteXmlFile=testng.xml"
+4. Run the command "mvn clean install"
 5. All the automated test cases in the testNG.xml will be executed.